vmware-tanzu/community-edition/addons/packages/prometheus/README.md

-# Prometheus Addon
+# Prometheus

 A time series database for your metrics.

 ## Components

-- A prometheus server and corrisponding alert manager
+- A prometheus server and corresponding alert manager

 ## Configuration